-Have you ever noticed a slinky or a spring waving back and forth, just like shown below.
-This type of motion in which particles move along the direction of the wave back and forth is a longitudinal wave.
+Have you ever noticed a slinky or a spring waving back and forth, just like shown below?
+This type of motion in which particles move along the direction of the wave back and forth is a longitudinal motion.

 Let’s explore the examples of Longitudinal wave in our daily life.

 A sound wave is a significant example of a longitudinal wave.
 When a speaker speaks some words in front of the microphone, he/she hit the air thousands of time per second at different frequencies.
 The sound particles travel along with the air particles and enter the mic to produce sound.

 When we clap while singing a birthday song or on any other occasion, do you know, what makes our hand produce that familiar sound of a clap.
 When we applaud, we compress and displace the air particles between our hands for a part of a second, which produces the sound of a clap we are familiar with.

 All of us are familiar with the sound of a drum, and most of us have also tried hitting the drum in different beats.
 When we hit the drum with the mallet, drum head vibrates and produce soundwaves.
 The soundwaves are generated because the drum head moves outward and inward, making air particles to move (vibrate) in the same direction.

 Tsunamis cause damage to coastal regions and that’s why people residing in coastal areas are afraid of them.
 Most people think that sea waves are a transverse wave as they go up and down.
 However, sea waves, including Tsunami, are the example of both transverse as well as a longitudinal wave.
 When the waves reach the shore or smaller areas, they become smaller and thinner, and water particles move parallel to the wave, hence making it a longitudinal wave.